CsillaFarkas/ParetoPick-R/README.md

-ParetoPick-R is part of the final analyses of the [OPTAIN Project](https://www.optain.eu/).
+ParetoPick-R is part of the post processing of the [OPTAIN Project](https://www.optain.eu/).
 It shall facilitate the analysis of the Pareto front across objectives and support decision making for measure implementation.
 It provides a dashboard for the user to supply their own data, visualise it and alter a range of parameters.
+The objective ranges delineating the Pareto front can be altered allowing to distinguish the objectives' relationships.
-The code allows the user to select variables to be analysed in a correlation analysis and a PCA.
+The code allows the user to select variables to be analysed in a correlation analysis and a cluster algorithm.
+The cluster algorithm relies on Principal Component Analysis (PCA) and kmeans/kmedoid.
+While the variables that can be considered in the algorithm are fixed, several settings such as outlier treatment and the number of tested principal components, can be set by the user.
-It then performs both and provides the relevant statistics, plots and analyses.
+ParetoPick-R also integrates an Analytical Hierarchy Process (AHP) allowing the user to determine weights for the objectives based on pair-wise comparisons.
+The results of the clustering and the AHP can be combined and the app provides a range of methods for visualising the results.

+* Variables considered by the cluster algorithm (produced in a call to convert_optain)
+  * catchment area covered by measure (distinguished by measure type) **share_tot**
+  * ratio between area covered by measure and area available for measure implementation (distinguished by measure type) **share_con**
+  * fraction of water from measure hru draining straight into the channel (distinguished by measure type) **channel_frac**
+  * Moran's I **moran**
+  * ratio of structural to management options **linE**

 # File Structure
 * the project consists of four folders: